macho-catt/100-days-of-code/log.md

 **Thoughts:** I started the drum machine project.
 I mostly worked on the html/css portion of it today.
 I am trying to take my time on each of these projects and actually make the html/css presentable.
 They are not responsive right now, but at some point in the future I want to go back and fix that.
 Hopefully I'm not taking too much time on these projects though.
 I expect to finish this and the last project for fcc frontend this week, so I can start on the next part of fcc.
 I want to tackle fullstackopen's backend portion at the same time as fcc's backend portion.

+### Day 15: June 8, 2021
+#####

+**Today's Progress**: Worked on drum machine

+**Thoughts:** Mostly done with the drum machine project.
+I just need to add a css change on the drum pads when pressed, and to add the volume slider component.
+It seems that for a lot of these projects, constructing the HTML and CSS takes a lot of time.
+I might need to incorporate SCSS soon to make my life easier.

 ##  ##  ##  ##  ##  ##  ##
 **Useful Links**